beergeek/facecount/README.md

 ## Usage

-Once installed and puppet has run, you will have a new action for the `puppet node` subcommand:
+Once installed and puppet has run, you will have a new action for the `puppet node` subcommand on the Puppet master:

 ```shell
 puppet node count